 Diving equipment and systems;

-Dive team assignments and physical fitness of dive team members (including any impairment known to
+Dive team assignments and physical fitness of dive team members (including any impairment known to the employer);

 Repetitive dive designation or residual inert gas status of dive team members;